Richland-Bean Blossom Community School Corporation

 Richland-Bean Blossom Community School Corporation (RBB) is a public school corporation located in northwestern Monroe County, Indiana, USA.
 RBB and Monroe County Community School Corporation are the only two school corporations serving the county.
 RBB serves Ellettsville, Stinesville, Beanblossom Township, and Richland Township.
 The Richland-Bean Blossom Metropolitan School District was formed in 1963 and became the Richland-Bean Blossom Community School Corporation in 1965.
 The district is accredited by AdvancED.

-The district's budget for 2021 was $28.8 million; a $47,121 loss is expected, but it would not impact RBB until the 2024-25 academic year.
+The district's budget for 2021 was $28.8 million; a $47,121 loss was expected, but it would not impact RBB until the 2024–25 academic year.
 In 2021, results from the ILEARN test, a standardized exam introduced to the district in 2019, showed that only 31.7% of students were proficient in both math and English, though the value of these statistics were questioned due to the pandemic's effect on learning.

 High schools

-Edgewood High School (9-12)
+Edgewood High School (9–12)

 Edgewood High School (EHS) in Elletsville was founded in 1964 when Stinesville and Ellettsville high schools were consolidated.
-School enrollment for the 2019-2020 academic year was 770; 92% of students are white.
+School enrollment for the 2019–2020 academic year was 770; 92% of students are white.
 The EHS Mustangs participate in the Western Indiana Conference for football, golf, sideline cheer, soccer, volleyball, cross-country, basketball, dance, wrestling, swimming, gymnastics, baseball, softball, tennis, track, and lacrosse.
 Non-athletic student organizations include AESOP Magazine, Academic Super Bowl (1997 State Champions in math, English, social studies, fine arts, and interdisciplinary studies), GSA, Key Club, National Honor Society, and Spanish Club.
 Their theatre arts group is called the Masqued Crafters.
 The Marching Mustangs were first in the 2018 Open Class C Indiana State School Music Association competition and placed second the following year.
-Dirk Ackerman was the principal for the 2021-2022 academic school year.
+Dirk Ackerman was the principal for the 2021–2022 academic school year.

 Middle schools

-Edgewood Junior High School (6-8)
+Edgewood Junior High School (6–8)

 Edgewood Junior High School (EJHS) in Ellettsville opened in 1969 in a brand-new building and offers grades six, seven, and eight.
 618 students attend EJHS, 92% of which are white.
 Students can participate in cross country, football, volleyball, tennis, basketball, swimming and diving, wrestling, track and field, baseball, and softball.
-Jonathan Siegelin was the principal for the 2020-2021 academic year.
+Jonathan Siegelin was the principal for the 2020–2021 academic year.
 They have two choirs: Mini Warehouse and the girls' group Center Stage.

 Elementary schools

-Edgewood Intermediate School (3-5)
+Edgewood Intermediate School (3–5)

-Edgewood Intermediate School (EIS) is in Ellettsville and serves grades 3-5.
-632 were enrolled for the 2019-2020 academic year, 89% of which were white.
+Edgewood Intermediate School (EIS) is in Ellettsville and serves grades 3–5.
+632 were enrolled for the 2019–2020 academic year, 89% of which were white.
 In 2008, EIS won the state's Outdoor Lab of the Year recognition and was recertified as a STEM school by the Indiana Department of Education in 2021.
-Jennifer Lee was the principal for the 2020-2021 academic year.
+Jennifer Lee was the principal for the 2020–2021 academic year.
 The mascot for EIS is an eagle.